 - Domain\UserName: Depending on the Exchange configuration, this field may be left blank OR require your Windows Domain\UserName:

 - Domain: This can be the Windows domain that you log into when entering internal systems or your PC.
 Try searching your organization’s instructions about connecting your email client or mobile phone to your mailbox.
 It can be any name selected by your system administrators.
+The domain may not be required, depending on your server's configuration.

 - Backslash: Make sure you are using a backslash (the symbol \ and not /) between the domain and the user name.
+If you don't need to include the domain in your credentials, you won't need a backslash.

 - User name: This is usually the ID you use to access internal systems.
 Use your internal ID, with which you log into internal systems (Windows Active Directory name or User Principal Name).